d-sec-net/Cryptropy/README.md

 ```
 FinalSize = ((OriginalSize + BUFF_SIZE - OriginalSize % BUFF_SIZE ) / BUFF_SIZE) * (BUFF_SIZE + NULL_BYTES + sizeof(INT))
 ```
 - The [PoC](https://github.com/Maldev-Academy/EntropyReducer/tree/main/PoC) project in this repo is used to execute the `".ER"` file generated as an example of deserializing and deobfuscating it.
+Just use xxd -i to add the encrypted and obfuscated shellcode to the payload.h file.

 <br>